CISecurity/CCPD-Docs/docs/source/About Dashboard.md

 <a name="whyuse"></a>
 **Why should I use CIS-CAT Pro Dashboard?**

+**Dashboard is NOT required to run an assessment.** Members just starting with CIS-CAT should start assessing a baseline image with **[CIS-CAT Assessor](https://workbench.cisecurity.org/download/cis-cat/pro)** that supports assessments using CLI running Assessor-CLI.bat, Assessor-CLI.sh or GUI standalone.
+Review CIS-CAT Pro Assessor [documentation](https://ccpa-docs.readthedocs.io/en/latest/) to learn more.

 CIS-CAT Pro Dashboard is a companion tool to CIS-CAT Pro Assessor.
 The Dashboard serves as a central repository for configuration assessment results generated from CIS-CAT Pro Assessor.
 Its main purpose is the view configuration assessment report averages over the short term.
 Graphical representations of automated configuration assessment scores for a time span less than 2 years (18 months recommended) provides security teams a quick view on current cyber configuration health.
 The Dashboard is intended to support organizational focus and action on the current cyber configuration posture of systems supporting  business operations.
 Export HTML formatted reports to share with security teams as they make decisions and plan remediation or exception on CIS Benchmark recommendations.
 Apply exceptions where risk is accepted or resolved in other ways and improve configuration assessment scores.
 Receive alerts on newly imported result scores that deviate beyond a user-defined threshold from previous results.